-Customizing the Self-Service Request Portal
+6 Customizing the Self-Service Request Portal

 Important: Back up your files before making any changes.
 You must have a good knowledge of CSS, ASP, and .NET translation before making changes to the SSRP.
-You are also recommended to back up your files after you make your changes, and especially before updating or upgrading your MyID server.

 You can customize the appearance of the SSRP by editing the files on the server.